 With more and more patients taking prescription medicines for health issues, it’s especially important that both the staff and the doctor review the medical history.
 Certain medications (e.g., blood thinners) will need to be discontinued before treatment, and consulting with the patient’s physician is required.

 Local anesthetic agents commonly used by dentists cause the blood pressure and pulse to rise.
 For this reason, blood pressure readings must be taken before the administration of these agents.
 Our office routinely encounters patients with unknown or uncontrolled hypertension and refers them to their family physician to get the condition under control before treating them.
-The motto in the periodontist’s office should be Safety First!
+Our motto is Safety First!